GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookie-recipes/index.md

 content that is also viewed in a top-level or first-party context.
 Any cookies used by that site will be considered as third-party cookies when the site is displayed within the frame.
-If you're creating sites that you intend to be easily composed that also rely on cookies to function, you will also need to ensure those are marked for cross-site usage or that you can gracefully fallback without them.
+If you're creating sites that you intend to be easily embedded by others while also relying on cookies to function, you will also need to ensure those are marked for cross-site usage or that you can gracefully fallback without them.

 ### "Unsafe" requests across sites

-While "unsafe" may sound slighly concerning here, this refers to any request that may be intended to change state and on the web that's primarily POST requests.
+While "unsafe" may sound slighly concerning here, this refers to any request that may be intended to change state.
+On the web that's primarily POST requests.
 Cookies marked as `SameSite=Lax` will be sent on safe top-level navigations, e.g. clicking a link to go to a different site.
 However something like a `<form>` submission via POST to a different site would not include cookies.

 <figure class="w-figure  w-figure--center">
   <img src="safe-navigation.png"